isochronous/backbone.babysitter/readme.md

 child views within a Backbone.View, or other object that needst to track a list of views.

+## Specific to this Fork

+This fork was created because I wanted an initialize method to be available on Backbone.BabySitter, and I wanted `pluck` from Underscore's collection methods to be added to the list of methods borrowed from underscore.
+Those are currently the only differences between this fork and the original version of BabySitter.

 ## Downloads And Source

 Grab the source from the `src` folder above.
 Grab the most recent builds